cristianboza/oop/Lab 2.md

 :** In this example, we define a `Person` class representing a person's name and an `introduce` method to introduce that person.
 We create a `Person` object (`person1`), set its `name`, and then use the dot operator to call the `introduce` method.
 The dot operator (`person1.introduce()`) is crucial here because it specifies which `Person` object we want to introduce.
 This example demonstrates the essence of object-centric programming in Java.

 The dot operator is one of the fundamental mechanisms for interacting with objects in Java.
 It allows you to access an object's methods and variables, ensuring that you can perform specific actions on specific objects.

-By mastering these concepts, students gain a deep understanding of object-oriented programming principles and how classes and objects work in Java.
-This knowledge provides a solid foundation for building more complex and meaningful Java applications.
-They learn how to model real-world entities using classes, encapsulate behavior with methods, manage data with instance variables, initialize objects with constructors, and interact with objects using the dot operator, which are essential skills for Java developers.